 The annual rate of portfolio turnover may vary from year to year as well as within a year.
 A high rate of portfolio turnover (100% or more) generally involves correspondingly greater brokerage commission expenses, which must be borne directly by the fund.
 Portfolio turnover is calculated by dividing the lesser of purchases or sales of portfolio securities during the fiscal period by the monthly average of the value of the Fund's securities.
 (Excluded from the computation are all securities, including options, with maturities at the time of acquisition of one year or less).
 Portfolio turnover rates can change from year to year due to various factors, including among others, portfolio adjustments made in response to market conditions.

-The Fund's portfolio turnover rates for the fiscal periods ended August 31, 2019 and August 31, 2018 were 29% and 50%, respectively.
+The Fund's portfolio turnover rate for the fiscal period ended August 31, 2019, was 132%.

 THOSE RESPONSIBLE FOR MANAGEMENT